Children Who Chase Lost Voices: Plot

-Asuna, following Morisaki's instructions to stay in the water during nighttime because of the Izoku, walks aimlessly and asks herself why she came to Agartha; she finally accepts that she came to Agartha because she was feeling lonely.
-When the water dries up, she is attacked by the Izoku but is saved by Shin again.
+Asuna stays in the river on the night, before accepting the truth that she came to Agartha, and that she was lonely.
+When the water dries up, she is ambushed and attacked by the Izoku, but is saved by Shin.
 The two return to the cliff after seeing the Ark of Life descending.
-They encounter a Quetzalcoatl who is about to die.
-Before he dies, the Quetzalcoatl sings its song to send all its memories into the world; Asuna now understands that the last song she heard in her world was Shun's song before he was to die.
+They encounter a Quetzalcoatl.
+Before dying, he sings a song to send all of the memories into the world.
+Asuna realizes that the last song she heard in her world was Shun's.
 The Quetzalcoatl offers to take them to the bottom of the cliff.

-At the bottom of the cliff, they both find the Gate of Life and Death and enter it.
-Morisaki has already made a wish for his late wife Lisa to return, however, her soul requires a vessel.
-Asuna and Shin find Morisaki, who tells Asuna she shouldn't have come; she is soon possessed by the soul of Morisaki’s wife.
-But this price is insufficient; Morisaki also pays with the loss of an eye.
-To undo Asuna’s possession, Shin destroys the clavis crystal, despite Morisaki having a knife to his throat.
-Breaking the clavis brings Asuna's soul back to her body, after she has had a short reunion with Mimi and Shun.
+They both find the Gate of Life and Death and enter it.
+Morisaki has already made a wish for Lisa to return.
+However, her soul requires a vessel.
+Asuna and Shin find Morisaki, who tells Asuna she should not have come.
+She is soon possessed by the soul of Lisa, but the price becomes insufficient.
+Morisaki loses his eye.
+To undo Asuna’s possession, Shin destroys the clavis crystal, despite Morisaki's warning.
+Breaking the crystal brings Asuna's soul back to her body, when she had an illusion.
 Before Lisa leaves Asuna's body, she tells Morisaki to find happiness without her.
-Asuna is now back to her normal self but Morisaki is devastated and asks Shin to kill him.
-Shin tells him that carrying the burden of a deceased loved one is humanity's curse, telling Morisaki to live on.
-Asuna heads back to the surface and is seen making her farewell to Shin and Morisaki, who chose to stay behind.
-The film ends with an older Asuna looking out her window at the cliff side where she had met Shun and Shin.
-She then says her goodbyes to her mother as she hurries to her graduation ceremony.
+Asuna gets reverted to her normal self, but Morisaki is devastated and asks Shin to kill him.
+However, he tells him that carrying the burden of a deceased person can bring a curse, telling Morisaki to live on.
+Asuna says farewell to Shin and Morisaki, and heads back to the surface.
+A year later, an older Asuna looks out her window at the cliff side where she had met Shun and Shin.
+She returns to school for a graduation ceremony.